Selected Case Studies

 The Impact

-Completion rates went up: people finished the flow once the emails explained Auto Ads in plain steps, and support tickets dropped.
+Completion rates went up once the emails explained Auto Ads in plain steps, and support tickets dropped.
 More publishers switched Auto Ads on, so Google's models could surface inventory that manual setups skipped.
-AdSense kept its lead, and publishers spent less time managing placements and more time on their sites.
+Publishers spent less time babysitting placements and more time on their sites; AdSense kept category leadership because adoption finally matched product depth.

 Industry